csound/csound/wasm/README.md

 `scripts/compile.sh` produces the following artefacts in `wasm/lib/`:

-- `csound.wasm` - standalone WASI command for runtimes such as Wasmtime
+- `csound.wasm` - browser-hosted WASI reactor (`_initialize`, no `_start`)
-- `csound-no-entry.wasm` - browser-hosted WASI reactor (`_initialize`, no `_start`)
+- `csound.wasm.z` - compressed browser-hosted module
-- `csound-no-entry.wasm.z` - compressed browser-hosted module
+- `csound-cli.wasm` - standalone WASI command for runtimes such as Wasmtime
 - `csound-plugin-sdk.tar.gz` — plugin SDK archive
 - `plugin_example.wasm` / `plugin_example_cpp.wasm` — example plugins

 Both Csound modules are published in `@csound/wasm-bin`.
-The package `main` entry is the standalone `csound.wasm`; browser bundling selects `csound-no-entry.wasm.z` explicitly.
+The package `main` entry remains the browser reactor, `csound.wasm`.
+Command-line runtimes should load `csound-cli.wasm` explicitly.

 The build defaults to the local Nix system.
 To use a configured remote builder, set `NIX_SYSTEM` to the system provided by that builder.
 For example, from